 - 1. Determine degree of threat, contact the office, and give description and location of the intruder. - 2.
-Assess measures for student safety.
-Take control and give direction (i.e., scatter, run, enter building, move to alternate location, take cover, hit the deck). - 3.
-Move students into building as soon as safely possible.
-(See Lockdown P. 20)
+If students are outside, move students into a building as soon as possible.

 - 1. Determine level of response.

-- 2. During severe situation, initiate lockdown.
-(See Lockdown P. 20)
+- 2. If appropriate initiate Code Yellow lockdown

 - 3. Call 911 for police.

 - 4. Meet police and assist, give description and last location of the intruder.

-- 5. File incident report.
+- 5. File incident report